-The world is getting 'smarter' every day, and to keep up with consumer expectations, companies are increasingly using machine learning algorithms to make things easier.
-You see them pass in front of you every day like facial recognition for unlocking smartphones or for detecting credit card fraud (like the alerts for unusual purchases).
+The world is getting "smarter" every day and to keep up with consumer expectations, companies are increasingly using machine learning algorithms to make things easier.
+You see them passing in front of you every day such as facial recognition for unlocking smartphones or for detecting credit card fraud (such as alerts for unusual purchases).

 There are two basic approaches to artificial intelligence (AI) and machine learning: supervised learning and unsupervised learning.
 The main difference is that one approach uses labelled data to help predict results, while the other does not.
 However, there are some nuances between the two approaches, and important areas where one does better than the other.

 Supervised learning is an approach to machine learning defined by the use of labelled datasets.
 These datasets are designed to train or "guide" algorithms in classifying data or predicting results accurately.
 Labelled inputs and outputs allow the model to measure its accuracy and learn over time.